latchbio/latch/docs/source/basics/customizing_interface.md

     ...
 )
 ```

+When a workflow is registered, each workflow parameter will receive a frontend component to ingest values in the browser.

 Each key in `metadata.parameters` must be the name of one of the parameters of the workflow, and so the corresponding `LatchParameter` object describes that specific parameter.
 A `LatchParameter` can take a myriad of keyword arguments at construction time, each of which are briefly described below.